ServSafe Alcohol Practice Test and Answers for Primary and Advanced Certification

 A | Sue the business, but not the business owner. |

-B | Sue the bartender who served the intoxicated guest, the business, and the business owner. |
+B | Sue the bartender who served the intoxicated guest, but not the business owner. |

 C | Sue the business, but not the bartender who served the intoxicated guest. |